ansys/pymeilisearch/doc/source/user-guide/cli-usage.rst

 **Options**

 - ``--cname <cname>``: CNAME that hosts the documents.
-While supplying a CNAME is optional, doing so is recommended for localhost scraping.
+While supplying a CNAME is optional, doing so is recommended for scraping documents on the localhost.
 - ``--port <port>``: Port that the localhost is connected on.
 The default is ``8000``.
 - ``--orgs <orgs>``: One or more GitHub organizations to scrape public GitHub pages from.